 Over the course of this year the Walpole Water Department conducted more than 500 water quality tests looking for bacteria, nitrates, organics, and other contaminants, such as total trihalomethanes.
-We have compiled the table below to show what substances were detected in our drinking water during 2017.
+We also tested for secondary substances that do not appear on this report.
+Results for these substances can be obtained by contacting the Water Department.
+We have compiled the table below to show what substances were detected in our drinking water during 2021.
 Even though all of the substances listed below are under the Maximum Contaminant Level (MCL) set by the U.S. EPA, we feel that it is important that you know exactly what was detected and how much of the substance was present in the water.